devops-md/www.devops.md/pages/02.howto/create-files-of-a-certain-size-in-linux/item.en.md

     priceRange: $
 facebookenable: true
 hide_from_post_list: false
+taxonomy:
+    category:
+        - 'How To'
+    tag:
+        - linux
+        - bash
 ---

 Occasionally, you might need test files of exact size, to test transfer speeds for instance.
+Here is how

+===

+First, you may create a temporary folder and cd into it, but it's optional

 `mkdir tmp ; cd tmp`